slhck/smem2/readme.md

 # smem

-**I did not make this software, I merely edited it for Python 3 compatibility**
+**I did not make this software - just will try to improve it**

+ToDo:
+  add support for proc/pid/smaps_rollup (big speed boost for nonmaping part) add SwapPss add group by command mode for grouped top lists add TPss column - Pss + SwapPss to get all prportional sum exclude own process from list

 [smem](http://www.selenic.com/smem/) is a tool that can give numerous reports on memory usage on Linux systems.
 Unlike existing tools, smem can report proportional set size (PSS), which is a more meaningful representation of the amount of memory used by libraries and applications in a virtual memory system.